FlaskReact/FlaskReact/README.md

 # Flask-React

 Flask-React is the missing batteries included full stack Single Page App (SPA) meta-framework for Python and JavaScript based on the [Flask](http://flask.pocoo.org) and [React](http://reactjs.org) libraries.

-There are two components:

-* Flask Batteries Included (backend) - a list of packages that replicate all or almost all of the functionality of the popular Django framework when using Flask, plus some additional functionality
-* React Batteries Included (frontend) - a list of packages that provides a cohesive framework experience when using React

-## Flask Batteries Included
+It's currently just a list of packages.

+## Backend (Flask)

 | Component                       | Library |
 | ------------------------------- | ------- |